Lukeagnew1/Kaggle_Spaceship_Titanic/README.md

 https://www.kaggle.com/competitions/spaceship-titanic/data

-This Kaggle competition is comrised of creating a binary classification model for predicting survival or non survival among passengers on the "titantic spaceship".
+The objective of the SpaceShip Titantic competition, hosted by Kaggle, is to create a model that predicts survival or non survival among passengers on the "titantic spaceship".
 Participants are given features and a label, the features include many different variables such as:

 PassengerId - A unique Id for each passenger.
 Each Id takes the form gggg_pp where gggg indicates a group the passenger is travelling with and pp is their number within the group.
 People in a group are often family members, but not always.